Using Amazon Pay

 - When making a payment or donation, you cannot use an Amazon.com Gift Card for purchases and donations directly with third-party merchants and charitable organizations.
 A third-party website or seller that suggests payment or donation using an Amazon.com Gift Card is not a legitimate Amazon Pay merchant or charitable organization.

 - You will never receive an invoice from Amazon Pay asking for payment using Amazon.com Gift Cards.

 - No matter the currency of your transaction, Amazon Pay never adds a foreign transaction fee, although your card issuer might.

 Be wary of these common internet scams

-- Payments made by bank transfer
+- Payments and donations made by bank transfer

 - Payments to guarantee the transaction